-- 1. Read 2 Timothy 1:16-18 and 4:10-22 from your Scripture sheets and draw with colored pencil a smiley at each mention of Paul's friends. - 2.
-You'll also come across people who don't fit the friend category.
+Have your students read the assigned passages using the Scripture sheets and draw a smiley with a colored pencil beside each mention of Paul's friends.
+Explain that they'll also come across people who don't fit the friend category.
 Next week's session will take a closer look at these people.
-If you can't decide whether a person is friend or foe, count them as a friend for now.
+If your students can't decide whether a person is friend or foe, tell them to count him or her as a friend for now.